 sudo grep -i rss /proc/$(pidof <process>)/smaps_rollup

-To get the details of RSS consumption by memory segment, you can use:
+To get more details of RSS consumption by memory segment, you can use:

 sudo grep -e '^[^A-Z]' -e Rss /proc/$(pidof <process>)/smaps | less